Graded dimensions and monomial bases for the cyclotomic quiver Hecke algebras: Introduction

-Note that those integers $N^{\Lam}(w,\nu,t)$ depend only on the symmetric group element $w$, the dominant weight $\Lam$ and the integer $t$.
 The above dimension formula is new even in the special cases of (affine) type $A$ or (affine) type $C$.
 By the main results of \cite{BK:GradedKL}, the block algebra labelled by $\beta\in Q_n^+$ of the symmetric group $\Sym_n$ in characteristic $e>0$ and of the Iwahori-Hecke algebra at a primitive $e$th root of unity can be identified with the corresponding cyclotomic quiver Hecke algebra $\RR^{\Lam_0}(\beta)$.
 Thus Theorem \ref{mainthmA} and (\ref{dimFormula}) give some closed formulae for the dimensions of these block algebras, which is new to the best of our knowledge.
 It would be very interesting to relate those integers $N^{\Lam}(w,\nu,t)$ to the Fock space realization of affine quantum groups for general types.

 It is well-known that any KLR idempotent $e(\nu)$ in the quiver Hecke algebra $\RR(\beta)$ is nonzero.
 In contrast, this is in general not the case for the KLR idempotent $e(\nu)$ in the cyclotomic quiver Hecke algebra $\RR^\Lam(\beta)$.
 In fact, one of the unsolved open problems in the structure and representation theory of $\RR^\Lam(\beta)$ is to determine when the KLR idempotent $e(\nu)$ is nonzero in $\RR^\Lam(\beta)$.
 As a first application of our new dimension formula Theorem \ref{mainthmA} and (\ref{dimFormula}), we obtain the following second main result of this paper, which gives a simple criterion and thus completely solves the above problem for {\it arbitrary} symmetrizable Cartan matrix.